Red House, New York: History

 The reason that Red House is so sparsely populated is because the vast majority of the town's land was used for the creation of Allegany State Park, which has no permanent population.
 Beginning in 1967, coinciding with the construction of the Kinzua Dam, the state began an eminent domain campaign to buy out the remainder of the town; at the time, the path of the Southern Tier Expressway (then "new Route 17," now Interstate 86) was routed directly through the core of the hamlet of Red House, allowing the state to seize and destroy most of the town residents' property.
 In 1973, the state tried but failed to claim the remaining privately held land in the town for park expansion.
 The eminent domain campaign has mostly gone quiet since the late 1990s; the state still has a standing offer to purchase any property that is either abandoned or put up for sale in the town.
 A small northwest corner remains outside the park's bounds, about half of which is on the Allegany Indian Reservation and much of the rest of which is occupied by Camp Li-Lo-Li, a Christian camp.
 The few residents remaining in the town are concentrated on a single road, Bay State Road (named after a lumber company from Massachusetts that built and used the road), sandwiched between the reservation and the park and southwest of the original hamlet.
 A local church was forcibly moved to Jimerson Town; another, a Roman Catholic chapel, remains standing but abandoned.

-Gaps in the ZIP Code numbering system imply that Red House was assigned the ZIP Code 14773.
-It was likely never used before the United States Postal Service closed the office, which was located within the town's grocery store (the owner of the store doubled as the town postmaster), on June 30, 1964.
+Red House was assigned the ZIP Code 14773.
+The United States Postal Service closed the office, which was located within the town's grocery store (the owner of the store doubled as the town postmaster), on June 30, 1964.
 Mail service from that point to the present day has been handled by a rural free delivery route through the Salamanca post office.
+William R. Costello, owner of the grocery store and the last postmaster for Red House, would later be reassigned to Limestone.

 Red House is served by the Randolph Central School district, after that district annexed the Red House Consolidated School District (and its various one-room schools).
 In the wake of the Kinzua Dam construction, the residents petitioned to be transferred to the closer Salamanca City Central School District, but the Randolph district refused to do so, unwilling to give up the property tax revenues.
 Native Americans attended a separate school in the area, which was moved to Salamanca in 1965.